prodzpod/RecoveredAndReformed/README.md

   * This does not mean itself does not pack a punch however, as its *projectiles* are as deadly as its younger sibling.
   * The powerful *ground slam* is enough to put you in low health in just one shot!
 Make sure to get off the ground when it raises its base and prepares its attack.

-* Ability to spawn Elite variants of Magma Worm and Overloading Worm.
+* Ability to spawn Elite variants of Magma Worm, Overloading Worm, Alloy Worship Unit, Aurellionite, Artifact Reliquary and [Direseeker](https://thunderstore.io/package/EnforcerGang/Direseeker/).
 ![Image](https://media.discordapp.net/attachments/515678821408571392/1082919853695967314/20230308155635_1.jpg)

 ### Configurability